Mear-MRK/ANN_c/README.md

-// Initialize the neural network model nn_model model = nn_model_NULL;  // Create a null model to start with nn_model_construct(model, capacity, nbr_feat); // Construct the model with the given capacity (max nbr. of layers) and number of features
+// Initialize the neural network model nn_model model = nn_model_NULL;  // Create a null model to start with nn_model_construct(&model, capacity, nbr_feat); // Construct the model with the given capacity (max nbr. of layers) and number of features

 // Add layers to the model
 nn_model_append(&model, &lay_hid); // Append the hidden layer to the model